D4V3M0NK/meshcentral-meshAgentController/README.md

 # MeshAgent Controller
-This project is to be used in conjunction with the rather excellent [MeshCentral](https://github.com/Ylianst/MeshCentral) project and is designed to be a simple management BASH script to manage connections to remote systems.
+This project is to be used in conjunction with the rather excellent [MeshCentral](https://github.com/Ylianst/MeshCentral) project and is designed to be a simple management BASH script to manage connections to remote devices.

 ## meshaction.txt
-Every host on a MeshCentral system has a `meshaction.txt` file that's assigned to it.
-It's the hosts `meshaction.txt` files that will be used along with the `meshcmd` utility, both of which are available through the MeshCentral interface.
+Every device configured within a MeshCentral server has an associated `meshaction.txt` file and it's that file, along with the `meshcmd` utility, that will permit you to set up local ports on your workstation that will route traffic through to the remote device.
+Both the `meshaction.txt` and the `meshcmd` files are downloadable through the MeshCentral interface.

-There needs to be a separate connection file for each host/port combination that you want access to.
-Additionally, each connection file will use a unique local port.
+For each remote device/port combination, there needs to be a separate connection file which will be configured to use a unique local port on your workstation in order for you to access that remote device.

 ## Latest changes
 - Added MFA capability